filakhtov/gentoo-use-docs/app-editors/gedit.md

 ### vala
 Prepare environment for the configure script to find an appropriate version of vala files.
 Pass the `--enable-vala` option to the configure script.
 Provide an ability to use Gedit plugins written in Vala.

-This flag should be enabled if there is a need to use Vala plugins.
+This flag should be enabled if there is a need to use or develop Vala plugins.